jryans/jryans.github.com/content/post/webide-enabled/index.md

 ---
 title: "WebIDE enabled in Nightly"
 date: 2014-08-18T10:44:00-05:00
-categories: [Open Source, Mozilla, Developer Tools, Firefox OS]
+tags: [Open Source, Mozilla, Developer Tools, Firefox OS]
 ---

 I am excited to announce that [WebIDE][1] is now enabled by default in Nightly